JorgeCastilloPrz/FABProgressCircle/README.md

 * `app:arcWidth="@dimen/arcStrokeWidth"`: Stroke width for the progress circle.
 * `app:finalIcon="@drawable/ic_done"`: By default, this library uses the typical `ic_done` icon at the end of the animation.
 Normally i would rather not to change it, but feel free to do it if you need to.
-* `app:cycleDuration="4000"`: Default value for this one is 2000.
-It is a medium duration for every animation cycle, but again, you are may want to change it.

 Of course, anyone of the custom attrs can be used with resource references (`@dimen`, `@color`, `@integer` ...) or just literal values.
 Dont forget to add the namespace declaration to your xml file.
 You can change the namespace name from `app` to anything you want.